Jarmahent/PyImgur2/README.md

  inside of `Requirements.txt`
  Reddit App secret and app ID have to be created in a file called `AppInfo.py` inside clients directory.

+ CMD commands:

+ `--sleep` :How long the script will sleep for before it restarts(Seconds).
+                Range in between 30 and 120.

+ `--subreddit` :Which subreddit from Reddit.com will the Script be fetching images from.

+ `--loop` :Should the script run in a loop?
+How many times?